akarsai/akarsai.github.io/index.md

 to illustrate the importance of these questions, below the energy of a nonlinear passive system is shown after a time-discrete solution was obtained with
 - the implicit midpoint method (generally *not* structure-preserving for nonlinear systems), and
-- a discrete gradient method suitable for systems dissipative w.r.t. a quadratic supply rate.
+- a discrete gradient method suitable for systems dissipative w.r.t. a quadratic supply rate (see [this paper](https://arxiv.org/abs/2602.15445)).

 <div id="simulation-container">
     <div hidden id="status" class="loading">loading wasm module...</div>